C++ This Pointer - C++ Programming Tutorial

 C++ Removing This Pointer Example:

-Let's give an example to remove this pointer in C ++.
+Let's provide an illustration on how to delete this pointer in C++.

 Example